A ‘Near Chris’: Packham’s Chance Encounter Beggars Belief

 Chris Packham just so happens to stumble across the perfect sob story while out for a stroll in the Dorset countryside.

 During the now-infamous "Operation Smokescreen" livestream on 7 February, BBC Springwatch presenter Chris Packham spent five hours following the Blackmore & Sparkford Vale Hunt around Bishop's Caundle with a camera crew and North Dorset Hunt Saboteurs in tow.
 The veteran anti-hunt campaigner posted a reel to his Facebook page featuring a couple he claimed to have casually bumped into.
-This couple, we are told, just happens to own a property where a fox allegedly died following the BSV's Boxing Day meet.
+This couple, we are told, allegedly found a dead fox in their garden following the BSV's Boxing Day meet.

 There's just one problem with this tale of coincidence.
 The Boxing Day meet was at Babcary, in Somerset.
-The meet Packham attended on 7 February was at Bishop's Caundle, in Dorset.
+The meet Packham attended on 7 February, where he ran into the couple, was at Bishop's Caundle, in Dorset.

 They are more than 18 miles apart.